-Yes, Benadryl can be given to dogs for temporary anxiety relief.
+As always, you should consult with your vet first.
+They may recommend Benadryl for temporary relief.
 However, you should always consult with your veterinarian before giving your dog Benadryl or any other medication or supplements.
 Benadryl is typically used for allergy treatments but makes many people and dogs drowsy as a side effect, which is why it may be effective for calming anxious dogs.

 Does anxiety in dogs get worse with age?